Marva Whitney: Career

 Clarence Cooper and Allan Bell took over her management and initially struggled to get Whitney into major venues.
 A trip to Chicago in 1970 and a visit to producer Floyd Smith resulted in a contract for the Isley Brothers' T-Neck label.
-After divorcing Phil Wardell, she married Ellis Taylor of Forte Records with whom she had a son, and recorded further singles for the label, including "Daddy Don't Know About Sugar Bear", her most successful post Brown single that was picked up for national distribution by Nashville's Excello records.
+After divorcing Phil Wardell, she married Ellis Taylor of Forte Records with whom she had a son (Ellis C. Taylor Jr) and recorded further singles for the label, including "Daddy Don't Know About Sugar Bear", her most successful post Brown single that was picked up for national distribution by Nashville's Excello records.
 She retired from recording for several years making only local appearances in Kansas City, returning to the studio in 1977 for a Forte single with her brother Melvin Manning.
+Their single, "(Get Ready for) the Changes" bw "All Alone I’ve Loved" was credited to Marva & Melvin (With The M-W-T Express).
+Melvin was previously in a Kansas group, Smoke that also included Larry Brown of Harold Melvin & the Blue Notes in the lineup.

-She divorced Taylor in 1977 and relocated to Los Angeles for the next fifteen years.
+Whitney divorced Taylor in 1977 and relocated to Los Angeles for the next fifteen years.

 In the early 1980s, she briefly joined a group, Coffee, Cream & Sugar, formed by singer Alfred "Pico" Payne and Mary Lou Flesh.
 Later in the 1980s, she started to perform regularly with former James Brown band members such as Maceo Parker, Fred Wesley, Pee Wee Ellis, and Lyn Collins, as the JB Allstars.
 She returned to Kansas City as it became apparent that Funk music was essentially unfashionable and opportunities were sparse.
+She became a mentor to her son Ellis C. Taylor Jr. who went on to record on the Men In Black soundtrack as well as other Jazz, Rap and R&B releases.
 She later married for the fourth time a preacher and returned to her gospel roots.

 In 2006, Whitney collaborated with German born DJ/collector/manager DJ Pari and Japanese funk orchestra Osaka Monaurail to produce a new single, "I Am What I Am".
 Osaka Monaurail style themselves on the James Brown sound and the single was produced in the fashion of an authentic release of the recordings she produced with Brown in 1969.
 Two successful tours of Japan and a full-length album release followed, also entitled "I Am What I Am".
 In 2007, 2008 and 2009, the tour was also brought to Europe where she maintained a cult following.